 Even if you’re single with no children, life insurance can cover the cost of your final expenses, debts and funeral costs.
 Without coverage, your family or executor will have to deal with these issues while they’re mourning.
 The cheapest funeral in Canada is around $5,000 and the cost of cremation can run up to $4,500.

 If you’re married, you’ll likely need more life insurance than a single individual.
 This is true whether you’re the main income earner or a homemaker.
-If you’re the breadwinner, your beneficiaries will need your life insurance benefit to replace your income.
+If you’re the breadwinner, your beneficiaries will need your life insurance in Taxes benefit to replace your income.

 If you’re a homemaker you might think your loved ones don’t rely on you financially because you’re not the breadwinner, so having your life insured isn’t necessary.
 This isn’t correct.
 Your loved ones will have to pay for the services you provide – childcare, chores, cooking and cleaning.